Imitation Attacks and Defenses for Black-box Machine Translation Systems: Attacking Production Systems

 For malicious nonsense, we report the percent of inputs that can be modified without changing the prediction and the percent of the input tokens which are changed for those inputs (higher is better).

 The untargeted universal trigger looks to cause the model's prediction after appending the trigger to bear little similarity to its original prediction.
 We compute the BLEU score of the model's output after appending the phrase using the model's original output as the reference.
-We do not impose a brevity penalty---a model that outputs its original prediction plus additional content for the appended text will receive a score of 100.
+We do not impose a brevity penalty, i.e., a model that outputs its original prediction plus additional content for the appended text will receive a score of 100.

-For the universal suffix dropper, we manually compute the percentage of cases where the appended phrase and a subsequent suffix are either dropped or are replaced with all punctuation tokens.
+For the universal suffix dropper, we manually compute the percentage of cases where the appended trigger phrase and a subsequent suffix are either dropped or are replaced with all punctuation tokens.
 Since the universal attacks require manual analysis and additional computational costs, we attack one system per method.
-For the untargeted universal trigger, we attack \texttt{Systran}; for the universal suffix dropper, we attack \texttt{Bing}.
+For the untargeted universal trigger, we attack \texttt{Systran}.
+For the universal suffix dropper, we attack \texttt{Bing}.

-\textbf{Datasets} For the targeted flips, malicious nonsense, and untargeted universal trigger, we evaluate on a common set of 200 examples from the WMT validation set (newstest 2013) that contain a token with an antonym in German Open WordNet.
-For the universal suffix dropper, we create 100 sentences that contain different combinations of prefixes and suffixes (list in Appendix~\ref{appendix:suffix}).
+\textbf{Evaluation Data} For the targeted flips, malicious nonsense, and untargeted universal trigger, we evaluate on a common set of 200 examples from the WMT validation set (newstest 2013) that contain a token with an antonym in German Open WordNet.
+For the universal suffix dropper, we create 100 sentences that contain different combinations of prefixes and suffixes (full list in Appendix~\ref{appendix:suffix}).